 5G is not only about speed.
 5G promises extra low latency, and access for all "smart" devices (machines, vehicles, and any smart device).

-5G connects millions of small

 5G connects millions of small embedded devices.
 This new trend is called the Internet of Things (IoT).

-Our department's

-CrySyS Lab focuses

-on the problems of

-securing embedded

-computing platforms

-used by IoT devices.

-This research area is

-important, because

-compromising the

-platform enables an

-attacker to take full

-control over the embedded devices, including all

-applications running on it.
+Our department's CrySyS Lab focuses on the problems of securing embedded computing platforms used by IoT devices.
+This research area is important, because compromising the platform enables an attacker to take full control over the embedded devices, including all applications running on it.